RebeccaWPerry/python_data_wrangling/README.md

 ```markdown
 ipython
 ```
 If you see a Python version number, an iPython version number, and get a new prompt strting with "In [1]:", then you have interactive Python!
 If you see an error instead of these things, then you will need to install interactive python.
-I reccomend going back to "This is all new to me," but you can also forge ahead by installing iPython on its own (https://ipython.org/install.html)
+I recommend going back to "This is all new to me," but you can also forge ahead by installing iPython on its own ([https://ipython.org/install.html](https://ipython.org/install.html))

 2. Now check for packages that we will use in class by typing these lines followed by enter after each line.
 ```markdown